On Friday 19th July Symphony3 ran a webinar entitled “An introduction to integration for local government."

 It may sound frightening - but today, at this very moment, there is a high likelihood that if you are the CEO or Executive Manager of a Local Government organisation, your IT staff are managing only 25% of your information.
-Yes, the people who have responsibility for making sure your data is clean, complete and secure may not consider 75% of your information when they make daily decisions.
+Yes, the people who are responsible for making sure that your data is clean, complete and secure may not consider 75% of your information when they make daily decisions.
 They may not even know it exists.

-To be fair it may not necessarily, be their fault.
-Times have changed so quickly that the systems they manage held 100% of your organisation's information not so long ago.
-But in a few short years, information is no longer stored in the same place, web-based systems for simple tasks have proliferated, and the volume of information has multiplied year on year.
+To be fair, it may not necessarily be their fault.
+Times have changed so quickly that not so long ago, the systems that they manage held 100% of your organisation's information.
+After a few short years, information is no longer stored in the same place, web-based systems for simple tasks have proliferated, and the volume of information has multiplied year on year.
 In a period of such rapid change, with finite resources, it's sometimes simply too hard to keep up.

 Fast forward to today.
 Cloud computing has become ubiquitous.
-Amazon Web Services gives you the facility to launch a server in their data centres, from your phone, in a matter of minutes.
-For a few dollars a month.
-Software as a service means we can sign up to use online software in a matter of minutes.
+Amazon Web Services provide the facility to launch a server in their data centers, from your phone, in a matter of minutes, for a few dollars a month.
+Software as a service means that we can sign up to use online software in a matter of minutes.
 How many of your departments have got Survey Monkey accounts for example?
-Staff have smartphones that are more powerful than the PCs they have at work.
-Social media means they can communicate with and market to customers quickly and conveniently at no cost.
+Staff have smartphones that are more powerful than the PCs that they have at work.
+Social media means that they can communicate with and market to customers quickly and conveniently at no cost.
 And so on and so on….

 This environment provides great flexibility to staff wanting to use digital tools.
 However, it also brings great challenges to the discipline of information management.

-Yes your billing information, planning information, engineering information may still be on your ERP system sitting in your server room or data centre.
+Yes, your billing information, planning information, engineering information may still be on your ERP system sitting in your server room or data center.
 But what about the many other services that are used frequently by the community?
-These services collect lots of data as they are used frequently by large numbers in the community.
+These services collect large amounts of data as they are frequently used by large numbers in the community.
 Our research indicates that they could generate up to 75% of your data.

-What information may be outside the control of your IT staff?
+What information may be outside of the control of your IT staff?

 - Library information?